yexingok/gitpitch-phptrace/PITCHME.md

 - phptrace is an open source tool developed by Qihoo 360 team.
 - Can track PHP executing process.
-- Can print PHP stack, can debug loop issue.
+- Can print PHP stack and debug loop issue.

 ---